TIDAL-modelling/TIDAL-modelling.github.io/docs/installation/R_package.md

 TIDAL can be used by installing the [TIDAL R package](https://github.com/TIDAL-modelling/TIDAL) and launching the R Shiny application locally (rather than using and uploading data to the tool online).

+### Installation

 1. Install the statistical programing language [R](https://cran.rstudio.com/)
 2. We also reccomend installing [R Studio](https://posit.co/download/rstudio-desktop/)
-3. Install the [TIDAL R package](https://github.com/TIDAL-modelling/TIDAL) by running the code below in your R console.
-Please see video below for a demo.
+3. Install the [TIDAL R package](https://github.com/TIDAL-modelling/TIDAL) and launch the application by running the code below in your R console.
+Please see video and screenshot below for demo and function documentation.

 	{: .highlight }
 	If using R Studio it's recommended to restart your R session before installing.